How to File an FIR Online in India ?

 Filing an FIR online has many benefits compared to going to the police station in person: Convenience: You can file an FIR from your home, office, or

-How to File an FIR Online in India
+File an FIR Online

 What is an FIR?